jeremybise/jeremybise/content/posts/web-development-on-windows.md

 ---
 title: Modern Web Development on Windows
 date: 2018-09-13
+featured_image: "media/webdev-win.png"
 categories:
   - Dev
 ---

 **NOTE: This is kind of a work in progress.**

 Web development on Windows can be quite pleasant now thanks to Windows Subsystem Linux, which gives us typical Mac users a super familiar command line for our work.
-However, it takes some work to make the development experience actually *nice*.
+However, it takes some work to make the development experience actually _nice_.

 Here's how I went about it.